Changes during coronavirus (COVID-19)

 If someone lacks mental capacity

-People who lack mental capacity to make their own decisions about their care are still entitled to direct payments if a ‘suitable person’ asks on their behalf.
+People who lack mental capacity to make their own decisions about their care are still entitled to direct payments.
+A suitable person must ask on their behalf.
 That could be a family member, someone with power of attorney or a deputy appointed by the Court of Protection.
 The council must decide if the person is suitable.
 The council should also find out from the person without mental capacity what sort of care they want, as far as possible.

 Personal budgets for carers